knail2/llm-based-analysis/notebooks/doc/interview_questions_answers.md

 **Answer:**
 "My desire to pursue a career in medicine stems from a deep-rooted passion for helping others and a fascination with the human body and how it functions.
 Growing up, I often found myself drawn to science, and I excelled in subjects like biology and chemistry.
 My interest in medicine intensified when I volunteered at a hospital during high school, where I observed how healthcare professionals made a profound difference in patients’ lives.

-As a shy individual, I have always appreciated the power of listening and empathy.
+As an introvert, I have always appreciated the power of listening and empathy.
 I believe that these qualities are essential in medicine, as they allow for a deeper understanding of patients’ needs.
 I want to combine my analytical skills and compassionate nature to provide holistic care.
 My goal is to contribute to a patient-centered approach in healthcare, where every individual feels heard and respected."

 ## Question 4: How do you envision contributing to a diverse team in medical school?